nocko/tdcs/README.md

        Options for gschem.
 Primarily the location of local schematic symbols

-* gerber/*:
+* gerber/tdcs/*:

 	Gerber files generated from the *.pcb files.
 This directory is designed such that the contents can be compressed and sent to [OSH Park](http://oshpark.com/) without modification.

+* gerber/tdcs.zip:

+	Zipfile ready for upload to [OSHPark](http://oshpark.com/) .

 * bom.txt:

 	Bill of Materials, the components you need to buy to populate the board.
-Eventually this will auto generate via gnetlist, but for now the digikey part numbers are added manually.
+Auto generated via gnetlist from the schematic.

 General Workflow